linschneider/TerraformSkyProject/README.md

 # About the TerraformSkyProject
 In this Terraform project, I have incorporated the following technologies and components:
-Terraform
+•Terraform
-Bash scripting
+•Bash scripting
-Microsoft Azure
+•Microsoft Azure
-Python
+•Python
-Git version control
+•Git version control
-Flask framework
+•Flask framework
-PostgreSQL database
+•PostgreSQL database